Jyotika-Kalra/Python---Basics/README.md

 * **Installation of:**

-  - Anaconda
+  - Anaconda: Tool used for Data Science.
-  - Visual Studio Code
+  - Visual Studio Code: Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.
-  - Trello
+  - Trello: Trello keeps track of everything, from the big picture to the minute details.
   - Git Hub

 * **'Python'**